DarthFeder/DiscoveryCraft/README.md

 This mod is published under the Minecraft Mod Public License.
-It says basically you are allowed to see, download, use, and edit my source code, but you are NOT allowed to disribute my mod without my expresssed permission.
+In a nutshell: You are allowed to see, download, use, and edit both my source code and the compiled mod, but you are NOT allowed to distribute my mod without my expressed permission.

 This mod is made by Darth_Feder.
-It is avaliable to see on github: https://github.com/DarthFeder/DiscoveryCraft.
+It is available to see on Github: https://github.com/DarthFeder/DiscoveryCraft.

 I have a YouTube channel where I will be posting updates and videos relating to my mod, as well as my usual stuff.
 Check it out here: http://www.youtube.com/user/MinecraftTechz.

 DC is currently in version pre1 (I just started working on it).
 Remember, it is not yet a fully-functioning mod, so things may be very broken!
 If you have any ideas, please feel free to message me.
 If you have something to fix or update, submit a pull request, and fix it! :D
-If you are a good artist (unlike me) and would like to help with wither my textures or my modeling, I am devoted to your help!
+If you are a good artist (unlike me) and would like to help with wither my textures or my modelling, I am devoted to your help!
 Please contact me.
 I am frequently on IRC, on channels such as #direwolf20 and #minecraftforge, both on esper.net.

 Thanks to Pahimar for his Let's Mod series!
 It really helped to make this mod possible.